100 Notable alumni of

 -

 Andrzej Pilipiuk, Polish humoristic science-fiction and fantasy author.
 He debuted in 1996 with short story "Hiena", which featured the first appearance of Jakub Wędrowycz, an alcoholic exorcist.
-Since that time, Pilipiuk has written several dozen other short stories about that character.
+Since that time, Pilipiuk has written over a hundred of other short stories about that character.

 -